-Business interruption insurance provides cover for either additional expenses or loss of profit if you are unable to trade following an insured event.
+Business interruption insurance can provide cover for loss of profit/revenue or the additional expenses you may incur to get yourself back up and running if you are unable to trade following an insured event.

-Business interruption insurance will not only cover you for loss of income while your business recovers, but providing that your sum insured is adequate, it will take into account growth in income that might have happened had the disaster not occurred.
+Business interruption insurance will not only cover you for your loss of income whilst the business recovers but, providing that your sum insured is adequate, it will take into account any planned growth you may have intended to make had the disaster not occurred.

 What is my sum insured?

 The sum insured relating to business interruption insurance is usually referred to as the gross profit amount.
 This is not to be confused with the accounting term for gross profit and it is often used to calculate the business interruption insurance premium and set the monetary limit for the cover.

 When setting your insurance gross profit amount you start with your turnover then take away the expenses that are not insurable.
 These are the expenses that will vary in proportion to your turnover if the business suffers an interruption following an insured event, such as purchases, bad debts and transport costs.

 Remember when setting this amount you need to make sure it is what you expect to make in the future taking into account any plans for growth, not necessarily what it was previously, as your loss could occur on the last day of your policy period and continue to pay for up to the same length of time as the maximum indemnity period.

 What is the maximum indemnity period?